airwallex/Auticuro/auticuro-documentation/docs/API Doc/Transactional APIs/Saga.md

 transaction manager.

 The input:
-- dedup_id: the dedup id of the original request
+- _dedup_id_: the dedup id of the original request

 The request handling:
 - Search the original request by the dedup id, if found, compensate the original request and set the compensation state as `COMPENSATE_SUCCESSFULLY`
-- else, record the compensation state as `NULL_COMPENSATE`, the original request will be ignored if it comes later.
+- Else, record the compensation state as `NULL_COMPENSATE`, the original request will be ignored if it comes later

 ```protobuf